JEKO10/Galleria-slideshow/README.md

 ## Project task

 This is a solution to the [Galleria slideshow site](https://www.frontendmentor.io/challenges/galleria-slideshow-site-tEA4pwsa6).
-Created in React, using local JSON file there is the masonry layout, slideshow logic, and lightbox view.
+Created in React, using a local JSON file there is the masonry layout, slideshow logic, and lightbox view.

 ## Project overview